Books

 Given the time this was written, it would be true to the time if Jem talked about (or at the very least mentioned) racism he’s encountered.
 I find it very hard to believe that while he’s been living in London, nobody questioned his race or ethnicity.
 It’s the 1870s were talking about.
 The whole Shadowhunter realm felt detached from the real world.
 I read somewhere the Chinese translations wasn’t right either.

-Not to mention, the fact that every single Shadowhunter is in line with ‘new and modern’ beliefs (women fighting, not wearing dresses, and being educated) is hard to believe.
+Not to mention, the fact that every single Shadowhunter is in line with ‘new and modern’ beliefs (women fighting, not wearing dresses, and being educated) is hard to believe as women recieved full suffrage in Britain in 1928.
 The only Shadowhunter actively opposing this is Jessamine.
-This is hard to believe, when women were granted full suffrage in Britain in 1928.
 From 1878 to 1928 is fifty years.
-As a whole, the entire Victorian setting just shows how obvious it was that Cassandra Clare searched this up in a matter of seconds.
+Te entire Victorian setting just shows how obvious it was that Cassandra Clare didn’t do her research.

 “You wouldn’t think it to look at her, but she’s quite skilled with a variety of weapons, our Charlotte.”